Chicago Child Relocation and Removal Attorneys

 As in most family law matters involving children, the court’s primary guiding principle in child removal or relocation cases is protection of the best interests of the child.
 Applying extensive negotiation and trial experience, as well as up-to-date knowledge of evolving case law, and based on thorough investigation of all factors in your case; Hoffenberg and Block can offer aggressive yet balanced legal counsel to help each client secure the best possible outcome.

 Some common questions relating to Child Removal and Relocation:

 Child Relocation (Removal) is a general phrase used to describe the situation where a parent wants to move to outside of Illinois or to another area of the state with their children.

 Child Removal and Relocation cases usually arise when a parent wants to move out of state or to another area of the state because of a new job, a job transfer, school, remarriage or to be with family.

 Yes, you may live wherever you want.
 However, the real question is whether or not it is in your children’s best interests to move with you.
 Illinois courts cannot prevent a parent from moving; however, they can prevent that parent from removing a child from the state.

 You may be able to move to another state and bring your children with you.
 In Illinois, the court must consider several factors, but in general, if the court determines that such a move is in your children’s best interests; you may be able to move to another state with your children.

 If you are looking to move away from Illinois with your child or your former spouse is trying to relocate your child out of state, it is important to work with a Chicago family law attorney to ensure your parental rights are protected.

-To discuss your child relocation or removal issue with an experienced Chicago Child Relocation and Removal Attorney, contact Hoffenberg & Block today at 312-853-8000 or Click Here to schedule a confidential case evaluation.
+To discuss your child relocation or removal issue with an experienced Chicago Child Relocation and Removal Attorney or divorce lawyer in Lake County, contact Hoffenberg & Block today at 312-853-8000 or Click Here to schedule a confidential case evaluation.